musabshak/colonel-opps/log.md

         - Theoretically should not run out of memory since we just tore down a process?

 Other
-- Could have stored num_free_frames currently available - slicker than find_n_free_frames?
+- Could have stored num_free_frames currently available, as a frametable attribute - slicker than find_n_free_frames?